ligato/docs/docs/plugins/vpp-plugins.md

 ## GoVPPMux Plugin

-The GoVPPMux plugin allows a VPP agent plugin to access VPP through its own dedicated communication channel.
-This is accomplished using connection multiplexing.
+The GoVPPMux plugin allows a VPP plugin to talk to VPP through its own dedicated communication channel using connection multiplexing.

-A specific plugin interacts with VPP by requesting the GoVPPMux plugin to obtain its own dedicated communication channel.
-Behind the scenes, all channels share the same connection between the GoVPP core and the VPP process.
-This channel-to-multiplexed connection is created during the plugin initialization using the GoVPP core function.
+A VPP plugin interacts with VPP by asking the GoVPPMux plugin to obtain a dedicated communication channel.
+Behind the scenes, all channels share the same connection between the GoVPP core, and the VPP process.
+Plugin initialization creates the channel-to-multiplexed connection using the GoVPP core function.

-The notion of channel multiplexing is illustrated from this figure extracted from the [fd.io/govpp repository][fdio-govpp-repo].
+Channel multiplexing figure from the [fd.io/govpp repository][fdio-govpp-repo].

 ```